 Like most people, you may have never before been involved in litigation.
 It's understandable you'll...

 IRAs are a great way to grow tax-free savings for your retirement, but the rules...

 Estate Planning Tips for ...

 When an individual passes away, his or her estate will go through a legal proceeding referred to as probate or estate administration.
 This is a court-managed process in which estate assets are managed and distributed.

-At O’Connell and Aronowitz, our experienced attorneys are dedicated to helping individuals in Albany, Latham, Saratoga Springs, and across upstate New York navigate the estate administration process.
+At O’Connell and Aronowitz, our experienced attorneys are dedicated to helping individuals in Albany, Saratoga Springs and across upstate New York navigate the estate administration process.
 We routinely prepare wills, trusts and other estate planning documents and represent clients in probate courts.
 Our goal is to ensure your wishes are carried out, help to protect your assets and provide for your loved ones.

 The Probate Process

 Depending on the size of the estate, and whether or not there was a will in place at the time of death, administering an estate generally involves the following steps: